 Read your labels- there is sugar added to just about everything.
 Start with salad dressing.
 We all know that salad is about as healthy a meal as you can eat, but if you dump red French dressing on it, you just defeated your purpose.
 First, you'll have a load of processed vegetable oil all over it, and second, a whole lot of sugar.
 Ranch dressing seems to have about as low a sugar content of any I've seen.
 But to avoid the dressing trap altogether, I toss together my own by sprinkling flavorings straight onto the salad- herbs, a little stevia, salt, pepper and dried onion, then throw on some olive oil.
 (I've never cared for vinegar and oil.)

 Beware that ketchup, barbecue sauce, even peanut butter all have added sugar.
 Food manufacturers add that sugar to keep your business.
 Jorge Cruise (The Belly Fat Cure) recommends limiting daily intake of sugar to 15 grams/day.
 It adds up in a hurry.
-Many LCHF (Low Carb High Fat) diets recommend avoiding dairy because of the lactose content that can add too much to your sugar intake.
+Many LCHF (Low Carb High Fat) diets recommend avoiding dairy because of the lactose content that can add too much to your sugar intake, though the higher the fat content, the lower the sugar content.
+Read the labels!

 One other product worth mentioning is vegetable juice.
 I still buy bottles of the juice, but most of the brands I've seen do have some added sugar, though I noticed that the Walmart brand has a sugar free version available now.